Kia e-Niro running costs

 |28||7yrs / 100,000 miles||1yr / 10,000 miles||£0|

 Company-car drivers will also get the e-Niro at a great price.
-Monthly BiK for a 40% taxpayer will come in at under £200 for the 2019/20 tax year, dropping to zero in 2020/21.
+Monthly BiK for a 40% taxpayer is zero in 2020/21, and rises to only a few hundred pounds each year for the two years following.

 Kia e-Niro insurance group